Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 ### The Crème De La Crème:
 `notify_heroes` runs two queries which we can assume do not affect one another, and the same could be said for `notify_villans`'s queries.
 After we grouped `notify_heroes` and `notify_villans`, we block twice for two groups of queries: first group has `query_turtles` and `query_automobile`, and the second group of queries includes `query_ninjas` and `query_main_villan`.

 We can do better: create a _nested_ query group inside `notify_heroes` and another one inside `notify_villans`.
 Yes, you can create **more groups** inside a running group!
-This allows `query_grouping` to flatten any _nested_ queries to run in one group, meaning waiting once - regardless of nesting depth and amount of queries.
-The new code would look like this:
+This allows `query_grouping` to flatten any _nested_ queries to run in one group, meaning waiting once - regardless of nesting depth and amount of queries:

 ```lua
 function notify_heroes()